Miraii133/solana-nft-mint/README.md

-Code for minting NFT to the Solana devnet
+Code for minting NFT to the Solana devnet that I learned from a tech event I joined